PSModule/WoW/.github/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+# Code of Conduct

+This project has adopted the [DSC Community Code of Conduct](https://dsccommunity.org/code_of_conduct).